Chapter 16:

 Part 2

-“Ai…Katie, girl, you know what that was?
+“Ai…Katie, you know what that was?
 Lord in heaven!”
-The hall was mostly empty, with the exception of cleaning staff, who managed to scurry off toward the exit.
-Fearing the integrity may have been compromised, Katie aided the elderly Mrs. Diaz in escaping the theater house, until a small cry echoed out from the opposite side of the building!
+Halls sat mostly empty, except for cleaning staff, who managed to scurry off toward the exit.
+Fearing the integrity may have been compromised, Katie aided the elderly Mrs. Diaz in escaping the theater house, until a small cry echoed out from deep within the building!
 “Matthew?
 He is still in there, probably!”

 Katie had every intention of quitting, finding better employment, and turning Matthew in, though she still wanted to tell him off in person first!
 Breaking from the group of escapees, she reacquired her bag and stormed back into the building!
 (Seriously, what is happening?!)
-Several other explosions rang out in succession as Katie rushed down the numerous halls, finally coming to the back exit, meeting Matthew who was reentering the back door!
+Several other explosions rang out in succession as Katie rushed through the service hallway, finally coming to the back exit.
+There was Matthew, reentering the emergency exit!
 “Matthew, what are you doing back here?
 Come on, let’s get out of…” In the overweight, underdressed man’s arms was a small girl, consciousness wavering.
 Katie studied the child, noting her hands bound behind her back and mouth wrapped in duct tape.
-Revulsion at the sight caused Katie’s usual plastic smile to usurped by her nose wrinkling, lip curling, and eyes flaring in anger, forming an unpleasant scowl!
+Revulsion at the sight caused Katie’s usual plastic smile to be usurped by her nose wrinkling, lip curling, and eyes flaring in anger, forming an unpleasant scowl!

-Another man suddenly forced his way in through the emergency exit!
-In the dark corridor and under the red light, everything else disappeared once the door slammed shut.
+Another man suddenly forced his way in through the backdoor too!
+Everything nearly went black when the door slammed shut; only silhouettes bathed in red from the exit light were visible.
 “Yo, Matt, the fuck?!
 Who is she?!”
-The man shoved Matthew hard against the wall nearly causing him to lose his grip on Wilhelmina!
+The man shoved Matthew hard against the wall, almost losing his grip on Wilhelmina!

 “Hey, careful!
 Noah wanted me to look after her, right?”
-Despite the shadows cast over the gourd shaped man, his evidently sweaty brow twinkled under the exit sign light.
+Despite shadows being cast over the gourd shaped man, an evidently sweaty brow still twinkled under the exit sign’s light.
 “K-Katie, here!”
 Wilhelmina’s limp body was forced into Katie’s arms!
 “Take her to the office, we’ll talk.”

 “…” Shocked and disgusted, Katie totally blanked, just taking the girl and walking away without a word.